SEND Local Offer

 - Time in the school’s Strive Centre room

 - Clubs with Teaching Assistants and teaching staff open at lunch for SEND and other students to access

-- Specific EAL club to target students needing support
+- Specific EAL club to target students needing extra literacy support

-- After-school homework club to assist SEN students with work and organisation
+- Before and After-school homework club to assist SEN students with work and organisation

 - Small class sizes

-- Phonics intervention – through English lessons using Freshstart programme
+- Phonics intervention - through TA intervention using Freshstart programme

-- Catch-up Literacy for students with a reading age of 10 or below, split between Librarian, SENDCO and Literacy Coordinator
+- Catch-up Literacy for students with a reading age below reading age expectations, split between Librarian, SENDCo and Literacy Coordinator

 - Educational Psychologist for assessments and strategies